CelineChole/gatsby-starter-tailwindcss-googlesheets/README.md

 Name the service and grant it a Project role of Editor Download the JSON file
-Open the file in VS code in your Gatsby project and rename to client_secret.json
+Open the file in VS code in your Gatsby project and rename to client_secret.json You don't need to client_secret file if you use .env file (which is needed for Netlify) - I need to create .env-sample file - people need to remove sample and add their stuff

 Website theme
 The CSS is done using Tailwind.
 In `gatsby-browser` file we ...